How to successfully roll out self-service password reset

 To ensure a smooth rollout of the Azure Active directory (Azure AD) self-service password reset (SSPR) functionality, most customers complete the following steps:

 Many customers find that the easiest way to get users to use SSPR is with an email campaign that includes simple-to-use instructions.
-We have created three simple emails that you can use as templates to help in your rollout:
+We have created simple emails and other collateral that you can use as templates to help in your rollout:

 - Coming soon: An email template that you use in the weeks or days before the rollout to let users know they need to do something.